gnome-terminator/terminator/doc/manual/source/gettinginvolved.rst

 in Houston), or wrangle 2 more frames per second from Half-Life 3 (Valve?
 Confirmed?)

-Here's the ones spotted and noted (I've seen quite a few others previously, but never thought to note them)
+Here's the ones I've spotted and noted (I've seen quite a few others previously, but never thought to note them)

 - `MindMaze`_ - VR / mind-reading.